-The Company has adopted the group tax sharing system from the current fiscal year.
+The Company adopts the group tax sharing system.
 In addition, the Company implements accounting treatment and disclosure of income taxes and local income tax or accounting treatment of tax effect accounting thereof in accordance with the "Practical Solution on the Accounting and Disclosure Under the Group Tax Sharing System" (ASBJ PITF No. 42 issued on August 12, 2021).

-(9) Notes concerning transactions with related parties
+(8) Notes concerning transactions with related parties